Events & webhooks

 3eZbrw1aBm2rZgRNFdxV2595E9CY3gmdALWMmHkvFXO7tYXAYM8P

-Seismic will retry failed deliveries for up to 24 hours with exponential backoff starting at 5 seconds (5, 25, 150...) before discarding it.
+Seismic will retry failed deliveries for up to 24 hours in the following order before discarding it.

-Once you have successfully configured your request url, you can subscribe to one to many events.
+Once you have successfully configured your request url, you can add one or many events.

 Any edits to a subscription will result in a new app version.